themistiq2694/IT-Automation-Scripts/README.md

 ## Overview

-This repository contains PowerShell scripts developed and used during 10+ years of enterprise IT support at Temenos Group, covering ~270 users in a hybrid Windows/cloud environment.
-Scripts are organized by domain and reflect real-world operational scenarios including migrations, identity management, and endpoint automation.
+This repository contains PowerShell scripts developed and used during 10+ years of enterprise IT support at "Company Name"*, covering ~270 users in a hybrid Windows/cloud environment.
+Scripts are organized by domain and reflect real-world operational scenarios, including migrations, identity management, and endpoint automation.
+* - Company name is irrelevant for this repo's purpose.
 ---

 ## Repository Structure